GeoSensorWebLab/D162-WMS/README.markdown

 TODO: Explain how to deploy this service to an internet-facing server

+There are systemd unit scripts in the `init` directory that are useful for managing the WMS and kosmtik instances.

 ## Development Setup with Docker

 Instructions for developing the CartoCSS stylesheets using Docker are detailed in the `DOCKER.markdown` document.
 This is probably the easiest way to get started on Windows, where setting up dependencies can be difficult.